Lillie Langtry: Hugo Gerald de Bathe

 When Sir Hugo de Bathe became the 5th Baronet, he inherited properties in Sussex, Devon and Ireland; those in Sussex were in the hamlet of West Stoke near Chichester.
 These were Woodend, with 17 bedrooms and set in 71 acres; Hollandsfield, with 10 bedrooms and set in 52 acres; and Balsom's Farm of 206 acres.
 Woodend was retained as the de Bathe residence whilst the smaller Hollandsfield was let.
 Today the buildings retain their period appearance.
 Modifications and additions have been made, and the complex is now multi-occupancy.
 One of the houses on the site is named Langtry and another Hardy.
 The de Bathe properties were all sold in 1919, the same year Lady de Bathe sold Regal Lodge.

-Final days
+Death

 During her final years, Langtry, as Lady de Bathe, resided in Monaco whilst her husband, Sir Hugo de Bathe, lived in Vence, Alpes Maritimes.
 The two saw one another at social gatherings or in brief private encounters.
 During World War I, Hugo de Bathe was an ambulance driver for the French Red Cross.